 Hungry, we grabbed some snacks from the gas station’s store, and then walked out to the street corner to try and get a ride from someone going past.
 We hoped we wouldn’t have too much of a problem getting a ride, since Bishop was the next place anyone going north on the road would hit.

-With four people — three guys, and one girl who had a hard time standing up to hitch with us because she had cramps from lack of food — it was harder to get a ride that it might otherwise have been, but it only took us about 15 minutes to get a ride, and from a surprising source, as well.
+We had some difficulty getting a hitch.
+There were four of us, which by itself limited the number of people willing to pick us up, especially with three of us being guys.
+Quoi, being a woman, would normally have made it easier for us to get a hitch, but she a hard time standing up with us because she had cramps from lack of food.
+After about 15 minutes, we did manage to get a ride, and from a surprising source, as well.
 Mateo, the owner of Hostel California, and his two dogs, were returning to Bishop from Costa Rica, and he picked us up.
 He and Quoi recognized each other from last year, as well.
 It’s a 40-mile drive from Independence to Bishop, so we were very grateful that one person was willing to accommodate all four of us, and it was a lucky coincidence that it happened to be the owner of the place we were trying to get to.

 The entire ride to Bishop, we drove up US-395, which runs up the middle of the mountain valley between the Sierra and the range to the east, which borders Death Valley.
 We were flanked on both sides by mountains; it was great scenery.